pearcej/cpp4python/_sources/CollectionData/Arrays.rst

         main()

-But, the protections Python offer takes time, and C++ is designed for speed.
+The protections Python offers, however, takes time and C++ is designed for speed.
 Python would never let you iterate beyond the end of a list.
 C++ will not only let you iterate beyond either end of an array, but it will let you change the values